gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 **Adding examples**

 You can add preset examples to your `gr.ChatInterface` with the `examples` parameter, which takes a list of string examples.
 Any examples will appear as "buttons" within the Chatbot before any messages are sent.
 If you'd like to include images or other files as part of your examples, you can do so by using this dictionary format for each example instead of a string: `{"text": "What's in this image?", "files": ["cheetah.jpg"]}`.
-Each file will be a separate message that is added to your Chatbot history
+Each file will be a separate message that is added to your Chatbot history.

 You can change the displayed text for each example by using the `example_labels` argument.
 You can add icons to each example as well using the `example_icons` argument.
 Both of these arguments take a list of strings, which should be the same length as the `examples` list.